Registering for Classes

 - Students must read and agree to the Student Account Payment Agreement before continuing.

-- Select the “Subject” in which you are interested and click “Course Search.”
+- Select the “Subject” in which you are interested in and click “Course Search.”
 To select multiple course subjects, hold down your Ctrl key and click on all course subjects of interest.

 NOTE: To narrow your search, select the “Advanced Search” button for other options such as “Times,” “Days,” “Instructional Method,” etc., but you must always include “Subject” in your search.